schurlix/unbound-onlywhite/README.md

 - install bash or other (unsing `pkg` from the root shell)
 - have an equivalent of the "toor" user with uid=0 with your favorite shell as login shell.
-- remember unbound sits in `/var/unbound/`: `alias ubctl='unbound-control -c /var/unbound/unbound.conf'`
+- remember unbound sits in `/var/unbound/`, so maybe make sth. like this: `alias ubctl='unbound-control -c /var/unbound/unbound.conf'`
-- exam.py knows the above
+- exam.py knows this

 ### enable unbound remote control